"Clean"

 Take “Clean” when talking about anything, a house, a person, eating,... beauty.
 The opposite of clean --> dirty

 Clean Beauty is said to be an offshoot of the California wellness movement of the 1990s.
 It makes sense that this grassroots movement blossomed in America, where the FDA (Food and Drug Administration) have historically** banned only eleven ingredients from use in cosmetic products.
-No doubt, those spear heading the ‘clean beauty’ movement had health and safety and best interests in mind, in what was a largely unregulated environment.
+No doubt, those spear heading the ‘clean beauty’ movement had health and safety and best interests in mind, and honestly considered America's "do no harm" legislation to be lacking.

-However, flash forward three decades, and there are more often “no..." or "free from" lists on products than not, with sections of beauty retail giants, even standalone stores, and many, many sites online which solely offer “clean beauty", and it is positioned as the best, healthiest choice.
+However, flash forward three decades, and there are more often “no..." or "free from" lists on products than not, with sections of beauty retail giants, even standalone stores, and many, many sites online which solely offer “clean beauty", with it positioned as the best, healthiest choice.

 There is fear mongering around cosmetic chemicals ending up in your blood stream; there is talk of micro plastics in fragrance and in beauty products; cosmetic ingredients are said to cause cancer and disrupt your hormones; parabens have been ousted as they are the absolute worst preservative; chemical sunscreens have been demonised as they are killing both us and our reefs.

 Bless the internet.
 Bless Google and everyone’s ability to dO tHEir owN reSeArCH.
 Our unadulterated access to information allows someone unschooled in an area to read one line of a scientifically rigorous study and take it out of context.
-Or accept a study as truth, without recognising that it is not scientifically rigorous, or that it is a complete outlier to the scientific consensus.
+Or accept a study as truth, without recognising that it is a complete outlier to the scientific consensus.
 The internet is great for giving a platform to fringe viewpoints, which are often disproven or unsubstantiated, and their voice becomes louder than it should be.

 And of course, the beauty marketing wizards have taken this voice, this movement and run with it.
 Consumers now think that if beauty products are not “clean” they must be dirty.
 If they’re dirty, then they are bad for us, our loved ones, and they are ruining our planet.
 It’s a glorious example of fear-based marketing preying on (overwhelmingly) women’s psyches.